Anuswar/Person-website/README.md

 ## 📋 NSS Activity Report

-This repository contains the source code and report for organizing a National Integration and Social Harmony Workshop in a Kannada Medium School as part of NSS activities.
+This repository contains the source code for the workshop aims to teach kids about HTML and CSS by building a personal website.
+It is part of the NSS activity focused on promoting national integration and social harmony.

 ## 🛠️ Installation